 Fun Facts

-- The largest fish on the planet (up to 59 feet and 15 tons), the whale shark, congregates here from October to April, providing opportunities to observe and snorkel with these gentle giants.
+- Whale sharks, the largest fish on the planet (up to 59 feet and 15 tons) congregate here from October to April, providing opportunities to observe and snorkel with these gentle giants.

 - Todos Santos Eco Adventures (TOSEA) has garnered multiple awards for its commitment to sustainability and conservation.
 Solar power, a leave-no-trace policy, no single-use plastics are just a few of their green initiatives.